philiplinden/bevy_repl/README.md

 execute when triggered by the command.

 Use clap's [builder pattern] to describe the command and its arguments or options.
-Then add the command and its observer to the app with `.add_repl_command<Command>(observer)`.
+Then add the command to the app with `.add_repl_command<YourReplCommand>()`.
+The REPL fires an event (e.g.
+`YourReplCommand`) when the command is parsed from the prompt.

+Make an observer for the command with `.add_observer(your_observer)`.
 The observer is a one-shot system that receives a trigger event with the command's arguments and options.

-**Note:** I haven't tested clap's derive pattern yet.
+As a system, it is executed in the `PostUpdate` schedule and has full access to the Bevy ECS.

 [builder pattern]: https://docs.rs/clap/latest/clap/_tutorial/index.html#tutorial-for-the-builder-api